Thomson Reuters reports fourth-quarter revenue rise

 Feb 5 : Thomson Reuters reported higher fourth quarter revenue on Thursday, boosted by its legal, tax and accounting and corporates businesses, as investors assess the impact of artificial intelligence companies moving into its key markets.

 The Toronto-based content and technology company also forecast its full-year 2026 revenue would rise by between 7.5 per cent and 8 per cent.
-Wall Street expects revenue growth of 7.7 per cent, LSEG data shows.
+Wall Street is forecasting revenue growth of 7.7 per cent for the year, LSEG data shows.

+Thomson Reuters raised its annualized dividend by 10 per cent to $2.62 per common share and said fourth quarter revenue rose 5 per cent to $2 billion, matching expectations in LSEG estimates.

+Its earnings per share were $1.07, slightly ahead of Wall Street expectations of $1.06 per share excluding items.

 "We are seeing tangible benefits from our continued investments in AI," said Thomson Reuters CEO Steve Hasker.